 Spanish Academy of Engineering.

-In October 2011 Duque returned to ESA after his special leave as a member of ESA’s European Astronaut Corps, whose home base is the European Astronaut Centre located in Cologne, Germany.
-His assignment is Head of the Flight Operations Office.
-This Office, located at the Columbus Control Centre near Munich, supervises the work of the flight controller and support personnel that perform the ground operations of the European module on the International Space Station and its utilisation programme.
+In October 2011 Duque returned to ESA after his special leave as member of ESA’s Astronaut Corps.
+He is now Head of the Flight Operations Office.
+This Office, located at the Columbus Control Centre near Munich, Germany, supervises the work of a mission’s flight controller and supports personnel that perform ground operations of the European module on the International Space Station and its utilisation programme.

-Last update: 23 April 2012
+Last update: 23 June 2013